onfido/onfido-ios-sdk/README.md

 ## Going live

-Once you are happy with your integration and are ready to go live, please contact [Client Support](mailto:client-support@onfido.com) to obtain a live API token (and Mobile token).
+Once you are happy with your integration and are ready to go live, please contact [Client Support](mailto:client-support@onfido.com) to obtain a live API token.
 You will have to replace the sandbox tokens in your code with the live tokens.

 Check the following before you go live: